jbroerken/featherStack/libfscore/doc/source/Functions/src/CardSet/FSC_CSLoader/FSC_CSLoader/LoadCard.rst

 Remarks
 -------
-* Passing NULL as a destination will add the loaded card directly to cache.
+* Passing NULL as a callback or destination will add the loaded card directly to cache.
 * This function is thread safe.

 Code Examples